YouHaveTrouble/minecraft-optimization/README.md

 Controls the gradient in which mobs are ticked.
 DAB works on a gradient instead of a hard cutoff like EAR.
 Instead of fully ticking close entities and barely ticking far entities, DAB will reduce the amount an entity is ticked based on the result of this calculation.
 Decreasing this will activate DAB closer to players, improving DAB's performance gains, but will affect how entities interact with their surroundings and may break mob farms.

-This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
-Decrease it in case of issues with villagers finding their way around.

 ### [purpur.yml]

 #### aggressive-towards-villager-when-lagging